josefadamcik/josefadamcik.cz/_posts/2018-09-12-activity-journal-designing-ux.md

 - We want to be able to track **multiple activities in parallel**.

 The last one is an important requirement.
 It complicates our situation and limits our design options.
 Is this requirement really needed?
-And do we need an unlimited number of parallel activities or would it be valid to limit the count somehow?
+And do we need an unlimited number of parallel activities or would it be valid to limit the amount somehow?

 Possible use cases for 2 parallel activities: